Updated: 17 December 2020

 It offers 40% of average monthly trading profits, paid in a single instalment, and covers 3 months’ profits for November 2020 through to January 2021.
 The grant is capped at £3,750.
 Though the date for businesses to apply has not been announced yet, we will update this article once this information becomes available.

 In addition, there will be a fourth grant for self-employed professionals to cover February 2021 to April 2021.
 The Government will confirm the details of this in the future.

-Another welcome piece of news from the Winter Economy Plan was the extension of all the Government’s current coronavirus business loan schemes.
-Applications for the Coronavirus Business Interruption Loan Scheme (CBILS), Coronavirus Large Business Interruption Loan Scheme (CLBILS), Bounce Back Loan Scheme (BBLS) and Coronavirus Future Fund have all been extended to 30th November 2020.
+On the 17th December, RIshi Sunak announced a further extension of all the Government’s current coronavirus business loan schemes.
+Applications for the Coronavirus Business Interruption Loan Scheme (CBILS), Coronavirus Large Business Interruption Loan Scheme (CLBILS), Bounce Back Loan Scheme (BBLS) and Coronavirus Future Fund have all been extended to 31st March 2020.
 Businesses must have started their application by this date in order to take advantage of the scheme.
 In addition, there are some further changes to the CBILS and BBLS schemes respectively.

 Following this announcement, Funding Circle has been working closely with the Government to understand the details on the loan extension for CBILS and how this will be rolled out.
 At present, the maximum loan term we can offer for new CBILS loans remains at 5 years for loans under £250,000, and 6 years for loans above £250,000.
 We’ll continue to monitor any updates provided by the Government and make relevant changes to ensure we can support businesses during these challenging times.

 In addition to the changes to the CBILS scheme, the BBLS loan scheme saw further changes announced.
 The newly announced Pay As You Grow scheme will give providers the option to extend BBLS maximum loan terms from 6 to 10 years.